• Skip to secondary menu

-We love a bit of process art in our house and even more so when the result is something we can give as a gift to family.
+We love a bit of process art in our house and even more so when the result is something we can give as a gift to family and friends.
 In this sharpie coaster tutorial we’re looking at how to make beautiful marbled sharpie coasters with kids.

 This post contains affiliate links (identified with a *) I earn a commisson from qualifying purchases